scalawithcats/scala-with-cats/src/pages/case-studies/mapreduce/index.md

 Not every functor also has an instance of foldable, but we can implement a map reduce system on top of any data type that has both of these type classes.
-Our reduction step becomes a `fold` over the results of the distributed `map`.
+Our reduction step becomes a `foldLeft` over the results of the distributed `map`.

 ![Type chart: fold](src/pages/foldable-traverse/generic-foldleft.pdf+svg){#fig:mapreduce:foldleft-type-chart}